photon-sdk/photon-lib/README.md

 ### Key Backup

-Now let's do an encrypted backup of a user's mnemonic to their iCloud account.
+Now let's do an encrypted backup of a user's wallet to their iCloud account.
 The encryption key will be stored on your app's key server.
-We'll use the user's phone number for authentication with the key server.
+A random `Key ID` (stored automatically on the user's iCloud) and a user chosen `PIN` is used for authentication with the key server.

 ```js
 import { HDSegwitBech32Wallet, KeyBackup } from '@photon-sdk/photon-lib';